j9chan/UserSessionAnalysis/README.md

 ```

 ### Testing
-#### Units tests (Not enough time)
+#### Units tests (Not enough time to create these)
 * Would run using:
 ```
 mvn test
 ```

 #### Functional Tests
-* Output folders are created using the date the program was run.
+* Output folders are created using the date the program was run
 * Tests are located at src/test/files along with output files

 ## Approach
 ### Create temp files for users containing all paths (non-unique)
 * Read in log file line by line
-* For each line check working directory to see if the user's file exists
+* For each user check working directory to see if the user's file exists (hash the user string)
 * If not, create a file and insert the path
 * If yes, write the path to the document